-In an effort to motivate corporations and businesses to recycle, you may find that there is now an electronic recycling fee added to many products.
-To make sure you do your part and recycle, simply search online for a computer recycler near me and you’ll be able to easily drop off e-waste at a location near you.
-Some third party recycling companies even offer pick up for some businesses!
+To motivate corporations and businesses to recycle, you may find that there is now an electronic recycling fee added to many products.
+To make sure you do your part and recycle, search online for a computer recycler near me and you’ll be able to drop off e-waste at a location near you quickly.
+Some third-party recycling companies even offer to pick up for some businesses!

 In the state of California, there is something called the Electronic Waste Recycling Fee.
 This fee is imposed on the retail sale or lease of certain electronic products that have been identified by the Department of Toxic Substances Control as covered electronic devices.
-In order to forgo the fee, a retailer must register with the California Department of Tax and Fee Administration.
-At this point, a retailer may keep 3% of the eWaste fee it collects as reimbursements for costs associated with the collection of the fee.
+To forgo the fee, a retailer must register with the California Department of Tax and Fee Administration.
+At this point, a retailer may keep 3% of the eWaste fee it collects as reimbursements for costs associated with the collection of the charge.